heymex/ansible-ubuntu-mgmt/BOOTSTRAP.md

 # Host Bootstrap Quick Reference

-Quick reference guide for bootstrapping new hosts.
+Quick reference guide for bootstrapping new hosts using raw SSH commands (no Ansible required).

 ## Quick Start